 Driving video views from email, what is the most effective approach?

 Using email to drive views of your video content is a tried and tested approach.
-But what is the most effective content to publish in your email to drive the maximum response to your video content, is a Video Block or a thumbnail of your video footage more effective than playing a video clip within the email?
+But what is the most effective content to publish in your email to drive the maximum response to your video content, is a Video Block or a thumbnail of your video footage more effective than a video email where a video clip is played within the email?

 We sought to answer this question with a simple A/B split test.